pratikpz18/Ping/README.md

 </p>

 ### Instruction
-To run this do first
+To run this
 #### npm install
-go inside backend folder and
+then go to backend folder dir
 ### npm run dev